-Today i’m writing about a completely different topic from the ones you are used to.
-This time i felt the need to share my journey, thoughts and my experience of having a blog so far.
-If you are interested in starting your own blog, you might be interested in what blogging has taught me so far.
+Today I‘m writing about a completely different topic from the ones you are used to.
+This time I felt the need to share my journey, thoughts and my experience of having a blog so far.
+If you are thinking of starting your own blog, you might be interested in what blogging has taught me so far.
 I hope it gives answers to any questions you might have.

 I also didn’t consider myself a good writer.
 Plus, writing in a foreign language made it even harder (in case you are wondering Greek is my mother language).
-I still don’t know how good my writing is, but i know that post by post it’s improving.
-I hope one day i‘ll get where i want in this field.
+I still don’t know how good my writing is, but I know that post by post it’s improving.
+I hope one day I’ll get where I want in this field.
 The harder thing to overcome was the lack of confidence.
-I was too concerned over what people i know would think and it is something that held me back for months.
+I was too concerned about what people I know would think and it is something that held me back for months.
 Even if it is the silliest reason from all these above.
-However, some people are going to judge anyway, so i decided not to let that stop me either…
+However, some people are going to judge anyway, so I decided not to let that stop me either…

 What blogging has taught me so far